Skip to main content

 The manipulation of the structure truly draws the eye immediately to the apex of the piece, with not only the beautiful stained glass window to entertain, but the sloped ceiling which houses an intricate chandelier in the center.

-However, while the structure itself is formidable, the interior touches that bring the rooms to life is not an aspect left forgotten.
-Dramatic lighting, ornate dressing, and pieces that speak to the public interest alive in each period seem to be continued piece that Mrs. Fisher underscored in her influence from the Scrapbook, for the gothic elements are very much at play in the room, almost in an identical manner.
+While the structure itself is formidable, the interior touches bring the room to life.
+Dramatic lighting, ornate dressing, and pieces that speak to Mrs. Fisher's influence from the Scrapbook, for the gothic elements are very much at play in the room, almost in an identical manner.

 <a href="/omeka/items/browse?advanced%5B0%5D%5Belement_id%5D=50&advanced%5B0%5D%5Btype%5D=is+exactly&advanced%5B0%5D%5Bterms%5D=A+Clipping+from+and+Article+entitled%2C+%E2%80%9CCraftsman+in+Common+Materials%E2%80%9D%2C+1955+April+18%3B+A+Clipping+from+and+Article+entitled%2C+%E2%80%9CThe+Versatile+Hoop-and-Stick+Chair%2C%22+1955+May+30.">A Clipping from and Article entitled, “Craftsman in Common Materials”, 1955 April 18; A Clipping from and Article entitled, “The Versatile Hoop-and-Stick Chair," 1955 May 30.</a>